 The project is not finished: tests have to be performed to determine which type of switch would be best to wake the display after it has been turned off because of inactivity.
 However, I deem the 3D part of the project finished and a success.

 My second project turned into something useful which is used every day.
 It is a simple stand for a tablet which allows me to read the electronic edition of my morning newspaper on a tablet while eating breakfast.

-I will not talk more about this as I am planning on using it as a basis for a discussion about OpenSCAD.
+I will not talk more about this as I used that model as a basis for a discussion about OpenSCAD.
 Notice that there was a problem with adhesion which fortunately does not diminish the usefulness of the stand.